Table of contents:

 Metro

-A single journey on the metro in Tokyo or Osaka costs between € 0.80 and € 1.60.
+A single metro ride in Tokyo or Osaka costs between €0.80 and €1.60.

 Rental car

-Translate driver's license - costs
+Translating your driver's license – Costs

-For most parts of Japan you don't need your own vehicle, because public buses and trains will take you safely and quickly from A to B. But if you still want to rent a car, then you have to have your driver's license translated into Japanese.
-This costs around € 65 if you do it through this website , and takes 4 weeks.
-In Japan itself, you can have your driver's license translated for around 25 euros at the Japanese Automobile Federation.
-German and Swiss driver's licenses as well as international driver's licenses from Germany and Switzerland are not accepted in Japan - but the international driver's license from Austria is.
+For most parts of Japan, you don’t need your own car, since public buses and trains will get you from A to B safely and quickly.
+But if you do want to hire a car, you need to have your driver’s license translated into Japanese.
+This costs around €65 if you do it via this website and takes 4 weeks.
+Directly in Japan, you can have your license translated for around 25 euros at the Japanese Automobile Federation.
+The German and Swiss driver’s licenses, as well as international licenses from Germany and Switzerland, are not accepted in Japan – but the international license from Austria is!

-Rental car - costs
+Rental car – Costs

-Rental car prices vary depending on the rental company, rental location and vehicle class.
-Basically, however, they are similar to rental car prices in Germany.
-You can rent compact cars from around € 40 for 24 hours.
+Rental car prices vary, depending on provider, pick-up location, and vehicle class.
+Basically, they are similar to rental car prices in Germany.
+You can hire compact cars from about €40 for 24 hours.

 Other fees